Mjames951/OmahaUnderground/README.md

     pip install -r requirements.txt
 ### 4. Add the name of your venv folder to the .gitignore if it's not named 'venv'
 'venv' is already in .gitignore so don't worry about that
-### 5. Run migrations real quick so setup the database
+### 5. Run migrations real quick to setup the database
     python manage.py makemigrations
     python manage.py migrate
 ### 6. Create your own SuperUser to access /admin page: http://127.0.0.1:8000/admin